Understanding Abdominal Migraine Symptoms: What You Need to Know

 4. How long do stomach migraines last?

-Episodes can last anywhere from an hour to 72 hours, with pain severity varies by individual.
+Episodes can last anywhere from an hour to 72 hours, with pain severity fluctuate by individual.

 5. Who is most likely to develop stomach migraines?

-Abdominal migraines are most prevalent in children aged two to ten, but they can last into adulthood.
-There may also be a familial predisposition, as they frequently occur in those with a family history of migraines.
+Abdominal migraines are most common in children aged two to ten, but they can last into adulthood.
+There may also be a familial predisposition, as they constantly occur in those with a family history of migraines.

 6. What causes stomach migraines?